ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 We dropped Chinese, Japanese and Indic language packs from the ISO and added Russian.
-This dropped the ISO size considerably and the savings gained were just about equivalent to what the nvidia drivers require.
+This dropped the ISO size considerably and the savings gained were just about equivalent to what the NVIDIA drivers require.

 We are **currently shipping English, Spanish, Portuguese, German, French, Italian and Russian language packs on the iso**, with each language including